a11yproject/a11yproject.com/src/announcements/2021-03-08-the-a11y-project-does-not-recommend-using-accessibility-overlay-products.md

 ---
-layout: post
 title: The A11Y Project does not recommend using accessibility overlay products
 description: These kinds of products are actively harmful, and a step backwards for digital accessibility efforts.
-category: Announcement
-author: The A11Y Project Team
-eleventyNavigation:
-  key: Announcement
-  title: The A11Y Project does not recommend using accessibility overlay products
-tags:
-  - announcements
 ---

 Permanent accessibility overlay products such as [accessiBe](https://accessibe.com/) and [AudioEye](https://www.audioeye.com/) are actively harmful, and a step backwards for digital accessibility efforts.